Qualifying Child Relief (QCR) and Child Relief (Disability) are given to parents to recognise their efforts in supporting their children.

 2.

-The doctor certifies that your child is impaired in any one of the 3 areas of activities for mental impairment^; or
+Your child is impaired in any one of the 3 areas of activities for mental impairment^

 3.